Skip to main content

 Choosing the Right Workflow

-Nostalgia offers several AI tools.
-Using them in the right order — and knowing when to skip a step — makes a real difference in your results.
+Nostalgia offers manual tools and Photo Insight recommendations.
+Using them in the right order - and knowing when to skip a step - makes a real difference in your results.

-Every photo uploaded to Nostalgia gets a free Photo Insight report.
-This tells you the photo's condition, what types of damage were detected, which tools are safe, optional, or blocked, and whether conservation guidance applies.
-Read this before applying anything — it often saves unnecessary steps.
+Every photo uploaded to Nostalgia gets a free Photo Insight check.
+It explains the photo's condition, visible damage, useful manual steps, safe AI steps, optional follow-ups, and any conservation guidance.
+Read it before applying anything - it often saves unnecessary steps.

-Photo Insight is free — it does not use any credits.
-Use it on every photo to understand what you are working with before choosing tools.
+Photo Insight is free — it never counts against your monthly restore quota.
+Run it on every photo to understand what you are working with before choosing tools.

 Recommended Tool Order